albertocasagrande/pyModelChecking/README.md

 set([1, 2])
 ```

-Since `AFG p` is a LTL formula, we imported the LTL temporal language and
-we used LTL model checking to establish which states of `K` satisfy it.
+The formula `AFG p`, which we tried to build above, is a LTL formula.
+The `LTL` module can be used to represent and
+model check it over any Kripke structure.

 ```python
 >>> from pyModelChecking.LTL import *